0xsequence/erc-1155/README.md

-# Multi Fungible-Tokens (MFT) contract for Ethereum
+# Multi-Tokens (MT) Contract for Ethereum

-A specific implementation of a Multi Class Token (MCT) contracts where all token classes are fungible.
+An implementation of a Multi-Token contracts where all token types are fungible.

 # Dev / running the tests